 The Committee agreed that Renfrewshire Council be authorised to develop a 'State of the Park' Report as a means of considering the assets and resources within the Park and that a consultation and engagement exercise be progressed with Park Users with a view to updates being submitted to future meetings of the Joint Committee to allow appropriate budget and resource decisions to be made to secure future activities within the Park.
-The Park Strategy is due to be completed in the summer of 2016 and will be presented to the Joint Committee in September 2016.
+The Park Strategy was completed and presented to the Joint Committee in September 2016.